abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 facilitates harmony.
 Cāga is an interesting word.
 It means "giving" or "sharing" and also "giving up."
-So it's not only the quality of generosity, but also the ability to give up our fears, views, and opinions—things that end up creating moods and feelings of disharmony.
+So it's not only the quality of generosity, but also the ability to give up our fears, views, and opinions---things that end up creating moods and feelings of disharmony.

 Another quality the Buddha points to that facilitates harmony is *piyavācā–*endearing, timely, and kindly speech.
 We use piyavācā in all